timmson/technical-excellence/legacy-code.ru.md

 * Agile Development, Principles, Patterns and Practices, by Bob Martin.
 Also known as Agile PPP, links good  code, modern practices, and eternal design principles to explain what it means to be a craftsman.
 * Clean Code: A Handbook of Agile Craftsmanship, by Bob Martin.
 The subtitle says it all.
 Clean Code is the code-focused prequel to Agile PPP

+---

 ## Notes
-1 - emphasis added
+1. <a name="footnote-1"></a> emphasis added.
-2 - “Use your editor” is perhaps the most productivity increasing course you can give in many companies.
+2. <a name="footnote-2"></a> “Use your editor” is perhaps the most productivity increasing course you can give in many companies.
-3 - It is rarely impossible to do a gradual change.
+3. <a name="footnote-3"></a> It is rarely impossible to do a gradual change.
 Therefore, challenge each time someone says that a gradual change is not possible.